Learning without training: The implicit dynamics of in-context learning: Implicit update theory

-\begin{theorem} Consider a contextual block $T_W=M_W\circ A$ as above formed by a contextual layer $A$ composed with a fully-connected layer $M_W$ with weight matrix $W$.
-Given a context $C$ and an input $x$, the effect of some portion $Y\subset C$ of the context $C$ on the output of the contextual block implicitly corresponds to a rank 1 weight update $W + \Delta W(Y)$ of the first layer of $M_W$.
-Namely,
+\begin{theorem} Consider a contextual block $T_W=M_W\circ A$ formed by a contextual layer $A$ composed with a neural network $M_W$ whose first fully-connected layer has weight matrix $W$.
+Given a context $C$ and an input $x \in C\setminus Y$, provided that $A(C\setminus Y, x) \neq 0$, there exists a unique minimal token-patch $\Delta_x W(Y)$.
+In other words, among all matrices that achieve the functional equivalence